otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 # Kubernetes_Terraform_EKS_AWS

-[ Kubernetes Terraform EKS AWS ] Terraform: EKS Cluster Provision on AWS
+[ Kubernetes Terraform EKS AWS ] This shall cover how to deploy an EKS cluster on AWS using Terraform